arrushaj/cs50/project/README.md

 Layout is the skeleton of each HTML form and is mostly lifted from previous Problem Sets.
 Login is for logging in.
 Registering is for registering.
 Thread is for making a thread.
 Last but not least, Viewthread (which is the most complicated HTML form in my opinion) is what is used for each thread.

+Statics folder is all CSS. ajax.js is UNUSED.

 The only thing holding this project back is the fact that no one is using it currently lol.
 If I were to expand on it, maybe I would add admin roles.
 I never really thought that deeply about roles and the issues that would rise up if people actually started using this forum.
 You're putting a lost of trust in the community without any roles.